Poodles are very intelligent and easy to train. In fact, it is more a process

 puppy enters his crate, he's giving up coveted freedom, including access to you.

-this sacrifice less objectionable by regularly throwing in a few treats, a
+Make this sacrifice less objectionable by regularly throwing in a few treats, a

-or another rewarding diversion.
+safe toy, chew bone, or another rewarding diversion.
 Feed meals inside the crate

 to strengthen his favorable association.